PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

     Definition of the DAQ_Move_Template class.

-As you can see the structure of the class is already coded.
+As you can see the structure of the instrument class is already coded.
 What we have to do is to follow the comments associated to each line, and insert the scripts we have developped in a previous section (see *gold route*) in the right method.

 There are *naming conventions* that should be followed:

-* The name of the package should be *pymodaq_plugins_<company name>*.
+* The name of the package should be *pymodaq_plugins_<company name>_<a plugin name>*.
 Do not forget the "s" at "plugins" ;)
 * The name of the file should be *daq_move_xxx.py* and replace *xxx* by whatever you like (something that makes sense is recommended ;) )
 * The name of the class here should be *DAQ_Move_xxx*.
 * The name of the methods that are already present in the template should be kept as it is.